benckp/CUPS_code/ReadMe.md

-# CSCI3100 Group F6 Chinese University Problem-solving System (CUPS) complete code
+# CSCI3100 Group F6 Chinese University Problem-solving System (CUPS) Complete Code

 ## Front end
 It is developed using html5, css and js (Bootstrap, Vue).
 We have divided the front end implementation into 5 parts: Login, Profile, Homepage (Forum), CreatePost, and AnswerPost pages.
 Each parts has one ejs(html) file, one css file.
 There are also seperated js file for forum and answer page.